 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-when you have asthma symptoms every day.
+means you have asthma symptoms every day.
+You may also need to use your rescue inhaler daily to treat shortness of breath.
 Your normal activities are affected by wheezing, shortness of breath, or chest tightness.
 You have frequent flare-ups when your symptoms become worse.
-Flare-ups at night can affect your sleep and happen at least once a week.
+Flare-ups at night can affect your sleep and happen at least 1 time each week.

-- Peak flow numbers are in the red zone of your asthma action plan
+- Your peak flow numbers are in the red zone of your AAP.

 Treatment for moderate or severe persistent asthma

 includes medicines to decrease inflammation in your lungs.
 Medicines also open your airways and make it easier to breathe.
 The medicines may be inhaled, injected, or given as a pill.
 You may need medicine to relieve symptoms quickly and to prevent future attacks.
 Allergy shots may be given to help control allergies that trigger your asthma.
 Other medicines may be needed if your regular medicines are not able to prevent attacks.

 Manage moderate or severe persistent asthma:

 - Follow your asthma action plan.
 This is a written plan that you and your asthma specialist create.
 It explains which medicine you need and when to change doses if necessary.
 It also explains how you can monitor symptoms and use a peak flow meter.
 The meter measures how well air moves out of your lungs.

 - Identify and avoid triggers.
 Keep your home free of pets, dust mites, cockroaches, and mold.